AdobeDocs/campaign.en/help/common/delivery/using/push/integrating-campaign-sdk-into-the-mobile-application.md

 version: Classic v7
 exl-id: a5f6b82d-5561-4e56-b2ed-7fd6fd8c2b55
 ---
-# Integrating Campaign SDK with your app {#integrating-campaign-sdk-into-the-mobile-application}
+# Integrate Campaign SDK with your app {#integrating-campaign-sdk-into-the-mobile-application}

-Campaign SDKs for iOS and Android are one of the components of the Mobile App Channel module.
+Adobe provides Campaign SDKs for iOS and Android as part of the Mobile App Channel module.

+The goal of the SDK is to facilitate the integration of a mobile application into the Adobe Campaign platform.

 >[!NOTE]
 >
 >To get Campaign SDK (previously known as Neolane SDK), contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).

-The goal of the SDK is to facilitate the integration of a mobile application into the Adobe Campaign platform.

-To learn more on the different Android and iOS versions supported, refer to the [Compatibility matrix](../../rn/using/compatibility-matrix.md#MobileSDK) .

-## Loading Campaign SDK {#loading-campaign-sdk}
+## Load Campaign SDK {#loading-campaign-sdk}

 * **In Android**: the **neolane_sdk-release.aar** file must be linked to the project.